Angie Hipkin, BA DipLib

 Commissions have involved indexing flowers, fungi and trees, economic plants and botanical art.
 One index that included many of these aspects was for The Bauers: Joseph, Franz & Ferdinand by Hans Walter Lack, published by Prestel.
 This title received the International Association of Plant Taxonomists’ Stafleu medal.
 In the Name of Plants by Sandra Knapp, published by the Natural History Museum, also drew on historical biography to celebrate the people behind botanical names.

 Apart from field guides, I have also indexed local and international species studies, directories of birding sites, conservation status studies and species atlases for a range of publishers.
-Tracks & Signs of the Birds of Britain and Europe for Bloomsbury was a particularly interesting field guide to index.
+The Storm Petrels was a particularly interesting Poyser monograph to index.

 Exciting new technologies have enabled research to be undertaken further back in geological time and fresh fossil discoveries are constantly being uncovered.
-In the field of paleozoology, I indexed Darren Naish’s book Ancient Sea Reptiles, published by Quarto and Smithsonian Books in 2023.
+I indexed Paul D. Taylor’s book Fossils: An Essential Guide, published by The Natural History Museum in 2024.

 Many subjects overlap in historical studies and make for challenging indexing.
 One project, combining historical biography with politics and voyages of scientific discovery, involved compiling a series of six indexes over three years to the letters of Sir Joseph Banks for the volumes of The Indian and Pacific Correspondence of Sir Joseph Banks, 1768-1820, edited by Neil Chambers, published by Pickering and Chatto.
 Another fascinating historical index commission was for Jane Kilpatrick and Jennifer Harmer’s The Galanthophiles: 160 Years of Snowdrop Devotees, published by Orphans Publishing.

 The study of human societies and cultures is an intriguing and varied area to index, encompassing everything from the populist to the academic.
-An example of the latter was the index to Built in Niugini: Constructions in the Highlands of Papua New Guinea by Paul Sillitoe, published by Sean Kingston Publishing for a Royal Anthropological Institute series.
+An example of the latter was the index to Hard Work: Producing Places, Relations and Value on a Papua New Guinea Resource Frontier by Tuomas Tammisto, published by Helsinki University Press in 2025.

 Environmentalism, human rights and politics are my specialisms in this field.
 Index commissions have included Rainbow Warriors by Maite Mompo of Greenpeace, and Vijah Mehta’s How Not to Go to War: Establishing Departments for Peace and Peace Centres Worldwide, both published by the New Internationalist.